Geometric Complexity Theory IV: nonstandard quantum group for the Kronecker problem: Introduction

-This is a continuation of the series of articles \cite{gct1,gct2,gct3} on geometric complexity theory, an approach to the $P$ vs. $NP$ and related problems.
-A basic philosophy of this approach is called the {\em flip}, which was proposed in \cite{gcthyderabad}, with a detailed exposition to appear in \cite{flip}.
-The flip, in essence, reduces the negative lower bound problems in complexity theory to positive problems in mathematics.
-One central positive problem that arises in the flip turns out to be the following fundamental problem in representation theory of the symmetric group $S_n$; cf. \cite{fultonrepr, macdonald,stanley} for its history and significance.
+This is a continuation of the series of articles \cite{GCT1,GCT2,GCT3} on geometric complexity theory (GCT), an approach to $\P$ vs. $\NP$ and related problems using geometry and representation theory.
+A basic philosophy of this approach is called the {\em flip}; see \cite{GCToverview,GCTflip,GCT6} for its detailed exposition.
+The flip suggests that separating the classes $\P$ and $\NP$ will require solving difficult positivity problems in algebraic geometry and representation theory.
+A central positivity problem arising here is the following fundamental problem in the representation theory of the symmetric group.

-\begin{problem} (Kronecker problem) Find an explicit positive decomposition rule for the tensor product of two irreducible representations (Specht modules) of $S_n$ over $\C$.
-Specifically, given partitions (Young diagrams) $\lambda,\mu,\pi$, find an explicit positive formula for the Kronecker coefficient $k_{\lambda,\mu}^\pi$, which is the multiplicity of the irreducible representation (Specht module) $S_\pi$ of the symmetric group $S_n$ in the tensor product $S_\lambda \otimes S_\mu$. \end{problem}

-By an explicit positive formula, we mean a formula involving no alternating signs, as in the Littlewood-Richardson rule.

-This problem is a special case of the following slightly more general problem \cite{fultonrepr}.
-Given a partition $\lambda$ of height at most $n$, let $V_\lambda(G)$ denote the corresponding irreducible Weyl module of $G$.
-Let $V=C^n$, $W=\C^m$, $X=V\otimes W$, and consider the natural homomorphism